Japan Best Places: The Stories

 One of Shotoku’s first acts as regent was to offer a statue of the Healing Buddha in prayer for his father’s recovery from illness, as his father had requested.
 As Shotoku’s father was the emperor and the chief priest of Shinto, the court was horrified that he would dare to anger the Shinto gods by making a prayer offering to a foreign deity.
 However, Shotoku’s Soga clan now controlled the government, so Shotoku could build an imperial temple complex to promote his family’s faith.

 Tree rings indicate the tree for the great central pillar of Horyuji’s pagoda was cut in 594, and the temple’s central buildings and its tile-roofed mud walls were built just slightly later–and remain little changed today.
-The wooden pagoda and worship hall in the central courtyard feature with elaborate brackets that gracefully supporting the heavy tile roofs, one of the very few surviving examples of the sophisticated Tang Chinese wooden architecture of the era.
+The wooden pagoda and worship hall in the central courtyard with elaborate brackets gracefully supporting the heavy tile roofs, are one of the very few surviving examples of the sophisticated Tang Chinese wooden architecture of the era.
 The temple’s worship hall houses the family statues, including the controversial Buddha of healing that Shotoku offered for his father, and a statue of Shotoku as an emanation of the Buddha, offered by his son.
 The temple museum features a great collection of Japanese art of from the 600s

-Nara: Japan’s first city, modeled on Tang China
+Nara: Japan’s first city

 Nara was Japan’s first permanent city, built in the 700s as the grand new capital for the growing central government, one of whose main roles was to perform the Buddhist religious rituals to protect the country.
 This wealthy imperial city was modeled after the great Tang Chinese capital of Chang-an, with a grid of wide avenues and Chinese-style vermillion temples.
 The Todaiji temple’s museum, and that of neighboring Kohfuku-ji temple, preserve a wealth of Chinese-style Buddhist sculpture, making clear how closely Nara was connected to its neighbors on the continent.